SillyTavern/SillyTavern-Docs/Extras/Running Extras in Colab.md

 * select `use_cpu` to run Extras without requiring GPU credit
   * this will make Stable Diffusion slower, but everything else will run normally
 * Not required, but recommended: select the `secure` option to generate the API key to protect your shared instance.
-* API key will appear in the colab's console output, for example: `Your API key is fee2f3f559`
 * Click the Start button on the left (looks like a triangle 'play' button)
 * Wait for it to finish loading everything
 * Look for the `trycloudflare.com` link at the bottom of the output.
 Ignore the localhost link, it won't work (we tried!).